 Requirements for Specialization

-- Complete at least 16 units of courses in the chosen specialization.
+- Complete at least 16 credits of courses in the chosen specialization.

-- Do his/her thesis or scholaraly paper units in that area.
+- Do his/her thesis or scholarly paper credits in that area.
 The advisor will certify this fact.

 - If a course is in the list of courses for a specialization, as well as in one of the groups for core courses, that course can be used for satisfying both the core and specialization requirements.
 However, the overall course requirements remain unchanged.